gvwilson/sdxpy/src/contrib/index.md

     1.  `cd ./src/chapter`.
     1. Edit the Python file(s) you wish to change.
     1. Run `make` in the chapter directory to rebuild the corresponding output files.

+Please see `CONTRIBUTING.md` in the root directory of [our GitHub repository][book_repo] for a complete description of our formatting rules.

 ## FAQ {: #contrib-faq}